wp-plugins/unit-converter/readme.txt

 Tags: metric, imperial, english, standard, unit, convert Requires at least: 2.7
 Tested up to: 2.7.1
-Stable tag: 0.2
+Stable tag: 0.3

 Detects units of measurement in your blog text and automatically displays the metric or imperial equivalent in one of several possible ways.

 == Description ==

-This plugin detects units of measurement (e.g. "10 lbs") and will add the metric or imperial equivalent (e.g. "4.5 kilograms").
+This plugin detects units of measurement (e.g. "10 lbs") and will add the metric or non-metric equivalent (e.g. "4.5 kilograms").
 The converted measurement can be added in several ways:

 * as a mouse-over, or
 * in brackets after the original measurement, e.g. "10 lbs (4.5 kilograms)".